-^{452.} Ex.
+&lt;sup>452 Ex.
 Expert 8 (Schmalensee) ¶¶ 108-109.

 Apple, on the other hand, cites the reduction on second year subscriptions and the Small Business Program as evidence of price decreases.
 The subscription reduction is highly probative; the evidence shows that Apple's decision coincided with several large developers ending in-app subscriptions through iOS apps (and therefore exercising power to leave Apple's platform).
 However, as described above, subscription apps face different market conditions than games, and there is no evidence of game developers leaving for other platforms to force a price decrease.
-Further, the Court has explained above why the evidence on Apple's motivations regarding the Small Business Program is mixed.
-Regardless of whether altruism or regulatory pressure caused Apple to lower its commission, competition does not appear to have played a role.
-454
+453 Further, the Court has explained above why the evidence on Apple's motivations regarding the Small Business Program is mixed.
+Regardless of whether altruism or regulatory pressure caused Apple to lower its commission, competition does not appear to have played a role. $^{454}$

-^{453.} See Ex.
+$^{453}$ See Ex.
 Expert 6 (Hitt) ¶¶ 102, 105.

-^{454.} The Court does note that after Apple introduced the Small Business Program, Google quickly followed suit on Android.
-However, Mr. Cook was not aware of any other store that did so.
-This reinforces that Apple and Google compete with one another.
-Trial Tr.
-(Cook) 3860:4-10.
+$^{454}$ The Court does note that after Apple introduced the Small Business Program, Google quickly followed suit on Android.

 Given the lack of clear evidence about price increases or decreases due to competition, Dr. Hitt focuses on Apple's average commission, which he argued decreased over time from the growing presence of free apps on which Apple receives no commission.
 He argues this decrease is inconsistent with market power.
-455 However, the evidence is less probative because of the unique nature of Apple's business as both the device maker and app store operator.
+However, the evidence is less probative because of the unique nature of Apple's business as both the device maker and app store operator.
 456 Namely, Apple has repeatedly acknowledged that free apps make its platform more attractive, which helps it sell more devices.
 457 As such, under a two-sided transaction platform analysis, the cost to users from purchasing devices to access free apps likely offsets the reduced price offered to developers of those apps.
 458 Given Epic Games' theory that no commission should be levied, where the tipping point is in terms of that offset has not been explored.

 Thus, ultimately, the pricing evidence does not show either market power or its absence.
 Apple's initial rate of 30%, although set by historic gamble, has apparently allowed it to reap supracompetitive operating margins.
 See infra Facts § IV.C.
-The choice to not raise that price further is consistent with market power if that
+The choice to not raise that price further is consistent with market power if